Zero-Tang/NoirVisor/src/vt_core/readme.md

 - Devirtualize on-the-fly.

 ## Glossary
-L0: This term refers to the Host context. <br>
+L0: This term refers to the Host context. \
-L1: This term refers to the Guest Context. <br>
+L1: This term refers to the Guest Context. \
 L2: This term refers to the Nested Guest Context.

 ## Enable/Disable Nested VMX
-For this sub-problem, we intercept the VMXON/VMXOFF instructions and write to CR4.VMXE field. <br>
+For this sub-problem, we intercept the VMXON/VMXOFF instructions and write to CR4.VMXE field. \
 On VM-Exit by VMXON, check CR4.VMXE.
 If the bit is set, setup the nested vcpu.
 Otherwise, setup the rflags for error.
 Then issue a VM-Entry.
-If nested vcpu was already setup, issue an error through rflags. <br>
+If nested vcpu was already setup, issue an error through rflags. \
 At the same time, save the address given by VMXON instruction.
-We may utilize the page in future. <br>
+We may utilize the page in future. \
 On VM-Exit by VMXOFF, mark the nested vcpu as disabled.
-Then issue a VM-Entry. <br>
+Then issue a VM-Entry. \
 On VM-Exit by setting CR4.VMXE, set nested vcpu as ready-for-vmxon.
-Then issue a VM-Entry. <br>
+Then issue a VM-Entry. \
-On VM-Exit by resetting CR4.VMXE, if nested vcpu was not disabled, issue an exception. <br>
+On VM-Exit by resetting CR4.VMXE, if nested vcpu was not disabled, issue an exception. \

 ## Virtualize capability MSRs
-For this sub-problem, we intercept the RDMSR instruction from 0x480 to 0x491. <br>
+For this sub-problem, we intercept the RDMSR instruction from 0x480 to 0x491. \
 This sub-problem addresses the reporting VMX capability.
 We should only report features that we can successfully emulate, instead of forwarding the original values.

 ## Virtualize VM-Entry